-Quality headsets are now becoming a must have item, as more of us are working remotely or from home online meeting/Traininig is now the norm in every walk of life.
-The demand for good quality, feature packed and comfortable Headsets have hit an all time high.
+Quality headsets are now becoming a must have item, as more of us are working remotely or from home online meeting/training is now the norm in every walk of life.
+The demand for good quality, feature packed and comfortable headsets have hit an all time high.

 I gave the impressive Jabra Evolve2 40 a run around the block, but as I am more of an adventurous type being tethered to my headset was a limitation I just couldn’t live with.
 Therefore, I have opted to test the new Jabra Evolve2 65 wireless headset and see if the newfound freedom trades off on any of the great features found on the Evolve2 40’s.

 The high quality materials used on the Evolve2 40, is continued on the Jabra Evolve2 65 range.
 The deep memory foam on the ear cups, the soft gel feel headband that moulds to the top of your head.
 All pointing to a comfortable fit with minimal head pressure allowing for stress free long time use.
 I never saw myself as an over the ear headset person, but after testing both the Jabra2 40 and 65 I can tell you my feeling have changed.

 When talking wireless anything, the first question will always be “how long does the battery last”.
 Well Jabra have stepped up to the plate here with a whopping 37 hour of battery life from a full charge of 90 mins and if you’re in a hurry or need a top up you get 8 hours of battery life with the 15 minutes fast charge.
 So no need to worry about your headset getting you to the end of your workday.

 Just like the Jabra Evolve2 40 the Jabra Evolve2 65 comes packed full of features, with the 3-microphone call technology, creating clear and quality audio for your audience.